CDCgov/tostadas/.github/ISSUE_TEMPLATE/internal_bug_report.md

 **Categorize the Severity of the Bug from 1-5:**
 * 1 = most severe (a full-break in core function)
 * 2-4 = moderate (break for a particular aspect/feature) (how integral is the broken feature?)
-* 5 = least severe (non-functional issue, such as inconsitency / error in documentation or administrative in nature)&nbsp;
+* 5 = least severe (non-functional issue, such as inconsistency / error in documentation or administrative in nature)&nbsp;

 **Please Complete the Following Information:**
  - OS: [e.g. iOS]: